huggingface/blog/the_n_implementation_details_of_rlhf_with_ppo.md

 To make a direct comparison, we ran the original RLHF code at [*openai/lm-human-preferences*](https://github.com/openai/lm-human-preferences), which will offer valuable metrics to help validate and diagnose our reproduction.
 We were able to set the original TensorFlow 1.x code up, but it requires a hyper-specific setup:

 - OAI’s dataset was partially corrupted/lost (so we replaced them with similar HF datasets, which may or may not cause a performance difference)
     - Specifically, its book dataset was lost during OpenAI’s GCP - Azure migration ([https://github.com/openai/lm-human-preferences/issues/17#issuecomment-1044051496](https://github.com/openai/lm-human-preferences/issues/17#issuecomment-1044051496)).
 I replaced the book dataset with Hugging Face’s `bookcorpus` dataset, which is, in principle, what OAI used.
-Despite the subtle dataset difference, we see that under 5000 labels, the paper gets about a mean reward of 2.0, and our re-run also gets about a 2.0 reward.
 - It can’t run on 1 V100 because it doesn’t implement gradient accumulation.
 Instead, it uses a large batch size and splits the batch across 8 GPUs, and will OOM on just 1 GPU.
 - It can’t run on 8x A100 because it uses TensorFlow 1.x, which is incompatible with Cuda 8+
 - It can’t run on 8x V100 (16GB) because it will OOM